US morality campaigners of the Parents TV Council have written to US TV stations asking them to boycott NBC's The Playboy Club .

 In one episode of Game of Thrones, the upper frontals got so gratuitous --- two women teaching themselves the tricks of prostitution while a male character, fully clothed, muses about his personal history and

 definition of power --- that fans took to Twitter to complain.
 Even the fine finale included a young nude woman washing her particulars while her elderly john monologued about the nature of kings.

 Why a newspaper editorial about the naked bodies on the pay cable channel is a remnant of the Puritan mentality

 Maybe it's time to tone down the tits, writes Mary McNamara, TV critic of the Los Angeles Times.

-series -- Game of Thrones in particular -- but something that a cable channel shows because the programs themselves aren't interesting otherwise.
-Really, now, HBO, you're better than this, she's saying -- conveniently disregarding the fact that
+on HBO series -- Game of Thrones in particular -- but something that a cable channel shows because the programs themselves aren't interesting otherwise.
+Really, now, HBO, you're better than this, she's saying -- conveniently disregarding

 The three-part series, The Life of Muhammad , presented by Rageh Omaar, a Somali-born British Middle East correspondent for Al Jazeera English, is scheduled to be broadcast on BBC2 in mid-July and has been drawing increasing criticism from

 senior figures in Iran.

 The documentary makers say it seeks to retrace the actual footsteps of the prophet from his birthplace in the Saudi Arabian city of Mecca, his struggles with his prophetic role and divine revelations, his migration to Medina and